 In 2006, Jawa Power founded SMA Tunas Luhur (Senior High School) so that SMP Bhakti Pertiwi graduates could continue their study.
 The SMA has also received “A” accreditation and many of its graduates are now studying at well respected universities in Surabaya and Malang.
-The SMA also received Adiwiyata Award from Ministry of Living Environment in 2012.
+The SMA also received Mandiri Adiwiyata Award from Ministry of Living Environment in 2014.
 This award is a recognition for schools with good environmental management.

 In establishment of the two schools, Jawa Power has the support from the Government of Probolinggo Regency and always maintains close coordination with its Educational Agency (Dinas Pendidikan) in all activities carried out by the schools.

 Jawa Power in cooperation with community in Bhinor village founded KSU (Cooperative) Bhinor Jaya Abadi in 2005 .
 The cooperative currently has 200 members and provides assistance in the form of loans and coaching to the communities to run their small businesses.
 There are various businesses currently being run by the communities such as handcrafting and fisheries.
 To improve the credentials of the cooperative, Jawa Power also hires the cooperative as contractor to provide gardening and cleaning services at the power plant.
 The cooperative is now able to compete with others to get similar contracts from other power plants in Paiton.

-In addition, Jawa Power is currently providing quidance and support to wood crafters at Selobanteng village in business development and establishment of a cooperative.
+Jawa Power is also providing quidance and support to wood crafters at Selobanteng village in business development and they have established a cooperative called Selobanteng Jati Makmur.

 Development of Alternative Energy

 Jawa Power is also focusing on development of alternative energy in order to improve the environment and health of the community.
 Most of the community members own cows.
 The biological waste from the cows can be put into a process to generate methane or biogas.
 The biogas can be utilized for cooking and fueling a lamp.
 This way, the community can save money normally allocated for buying kerosene or elpiji (liquid petroleum gas).
-Jawa Power has built 40 biogas units which are situated in 3 different villages.
-The plan is, by end of 2013, there will be 70 biogas units in operation within the community.
+Jawa Power built 70 biogas units in 2013.
+In 2014, Jawa Power is targeting to build another 100 units.